seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Crowd us and crush us to this monstrous form,
 To hold our safety up.
 I sent your grace
 The parcels and particulars of our grief,
-The which hath been with scorn shoved from the court,
-Whereon this Hydra son of war is born;
-Whose dangerous eyes may well be charm'd asleep
-With grant of our most just and right desires,
 And true obedience, of this madness cured,
 Stoop tamely to the foot of majesty.